 Eric holds a B.A. in International Relations from James Madison College at Michigan State University and a Masters in Public Administration from Wayne State University.
 He works out of the Livonia Office.

-Craig is the Research Council’s primary researcher of education and school finance issues.
-Craig served as the Research Council’s Director of State Affaris from 2006 to 2012 after serving as the Research Council’s Lent Upson-Loren Miller Fellow from 1993 to 1995.
+Craig is the Research Council’s Research Director and primary researcher of education and school finance issues.
+Craig has focused on school issues since 2013 after serving as the Research Council’s Director of State Affaris from 2006 to 2012 after serving as the Research Council’s Lent Upson-Loren Miller Fellow from 1993 to 1995.
 Prior to his return to the Citizens Research Council, Craig worked as a fiscal analyst for the Senate Fiscal Agency for six years and for the House Fiscal Agency as a fiscal analyst for three years.
 Before working for the Michigan Legislature, Craig worked as a Governor’s Management Intern in the Department of State, Office of Policy and Planning from 1995 to 1997.
 Craig began his public service career with the United States Environmental Protection Agency in Chicago from 1991 to 1993.

 Craig holds a B.A. in Economics and Political Science from Kalamazoo College and a Masters in Public Administration from Wayne State University.
 He holds positions on various professional, nonprofit, and local government boards/associations.
 He works out of the Research Council’s Lansing office.